jakzale/XTeamDebuggingSample/README.md

 }
 ```

-## Step 4: Fixing
+## Step 4: Writing the Fix
-Missing critical configuration should correspond to a hard failure, as in most
+A case when critical configuration is missing should correspond to a hard
-cases it is impossible for system to recover, therefore we will update the
+failure, as in most cases it is impossible for system to recover.
+Therefore we
-`SampleTrigger` static constructor to raise an exception, when the configuration is missing.
+will update the `SampleTrigger` static constructor to raise an exception when
+the configuration is missing.

-The updated constructor is as follows (SampleTrigger.cs:35-45):
+The updated constructor is as follows (`SampleTrigger.cs:35-45`):
 ``` csharp
 // FIX 1: Make lack of configuartion a hard failure static SampleTrigger() {